CompLin/nheengatu/data/corpus/universal-dependencies/README.md

 # Introduction

-To our knowledge, this is the first treebank of Nheengatu.
+This is the first morphosyntactic treebank of Nheengatu.
 It is a work in progress.
 The initial release only contained a couple hundred sentences.
-This new release encompasses more than nine times that number.
+This new release encompasses more than 13 times that number.
 We plan to continually expand the resource in the next months.

-The treebank comprises sentences from diverse published sources freely available on the Internet, e.g., grammatical descriptions, fables, coursebooks, and dictionaries.
+The treebank comprises sentences from diverse published sources freely available on the Internet, e.g., grammatical descriptions, fables, myths, coursebooks, and dictionaries.
 The sentences were either extracted from PDF text files, transcribed from non-searchable (image-only) PDF files, or manually converted to orthography from phonetic transcriptions.
-Throughout the treebank, we use the spelling system proposed by Avila (2021).
-The annotation was performed semi-automatically, i.e., we first applied the Yauti morphosyntactic analyzer (de Alencar 2023) to each sentence and then manually revised the output.
+Throughout the treebank, we mostly use the spelling system proposed by Avila (2021), only diverging from this in a few instances.
+The annotation was performed semi-automatically, i.e., we first applied the Yauti morphosyntactic analyzer (de Alencar 2023, 2025) to each sentence and then manually revised the output.

 The development of this treebank and related tools and resources is part of the research activities of the Research Group on Computation and Natural Language (*Computação e Linguagem Natural* — CompLin) at the Humanities Center of the Federal University of Ceará in Brazil.
 The main contributor to this effort is Leonel Figueiredo de Alencar, coordinator of the CompLin group.
-Additional annotators include Dominick Maia Alexandre, Hélio Leonam Barroso Silva, and Juliana Lopes Gurgel, scholarship holder with the [DACILAT](https://bv.fapesp.br/57063) project, funded by the São Paulo State Research Support Foundation (*Fundação de Amparo à Pesquisa do Estado de São Paulo* — FAPESP) under Process No. 22/09158-5.
+Additional annotators include Dominick Maia Alexandre, Hélio Leonam Barroso Silva, and Juliana Lopes Gurgel, who was scholarship holder with the [DACILAT](https://bv.fapesp.br/57063) project, funded by the São Paulo State Research Support Foundation (*Fundação de Amparo à Pesquisa do Estado de São Paulo* — FAPESP) under Process No. 22/09158-5.

-The following repository contains the most update development version of the treebank as well as related tools and resources:
+The following repository contains the most up-to-date development version of the treebank as well as related tools and resources:

 https://github.com/CompLin/nheengatu

-So far, the treebank includes examples from Seixas (1853), Magalhães (1876), Sympson (1877), Rogrigues (1890), Aguiar (1898), Costa (1909), Studart (1926), Amorim (1928), Hartt (1938), Moore, Facundes, and Pires (1994), Casasnovas (2006), Cruz (2011), Comunidade de Terra Preta (2013), Stradelli (1929/2014), Navarro (2016), Muller et al. (2019), Alencar (2021), Avila (2021), and Melgueiro (2022) as well as from the New Testament (*Novo Testamento na língua Nyengatu*, 1973/2019).
+So far, the treebank includes examples from Seixas (1853), Hartt (1872), Magalhães (1876), Sympson (1877), Rogrigues (1890), Aguiar (1898), Costa (1909), Studart (1926), Amorim (1928), Hartt (1938), Moore, Facundes, and Pires (1994), Casasnovas (2006), Cruz (2011), Comunidade de Terra Preta (2013), Stradelli (1929/2014), Navarro (2016), Melgueiro, Câmara, and Martins (2019), Muller et al. (2019), Alencar (2021), Avila (2021), and Melgueiro (2022) as well as from the New Testament (*Novo Testamento na língua Nyengatu*, 1973/2019) and from issues 3 and 17 of the *Leetra Indígena* journal (Universidade Federal de São Carlos, 2014, 2015).

 # How to cite
 If use any of the tools and resources of this repository, please cite the following papers accordingly:

 ## ACM reference format:

 Leonel Figueiredo de Alencar.
+2025.
+Enhancing a Nheengatu Morphosyntactic Analyzer for Word Formation and Non-standard Language.
+In *Anais do XVI Simpósio Brasileiro de Tecnologia da Informação e da Linguagem Humana*, setembro 29, 2025, Fortaleza/CE, Brasil.
+SBC, Porto Alegre, Brasil, 13-28.
+DOI: https://doi.org/10.5753/stil.2025.37810.

+Leonel Figueiredo de Alencar.
 2024.
 [A Universal Dependencies Treebank for Nheengatu](https://aclanthology.org/2024.propor-2.8).
 In Proceedings of the 16th International Conference on Computational Processing of Portuguese - Vol. 2, pages 37–54, Santiago de Compostela, Galicia/Spain.
-Association for Computational Lingustics.
+Association for Computational Linguistics.

 Leonel Figueiredo de Alencar.
 2024.
-Aspectos da construção de um corpus sintaticamente anotado do nheengatu no modelo Dependências Universais. _Texto Livre_.
+Aspectos da construção de um corpus sintaticamente anotado do nheengatu no modelo Dependências Universais. *Texto Livre*.
 17, (ago.
 2024), e52653.
 DOI:https://doi.org/10.1590/1983-3652.2024.52653.

 Leonel Figueiredo de Alencar.
 2023.
 [Yauti: A Tool for Morphosyntactic Analysis of Nheengatu within the Universal Dependencies Framework](https://doi.org/10.5753/stil.2023.234131).
 In *Anais do XIV Simpósio Brasileiro de Tecnologia da Informação e da Linguagem Humana*, setembro 25, 2023, Belo Horizonte/MG, Brasil.
 SBC, Porto Alegre, Brasil, 135-145.
 DOI: https://doi.org/10.5753/stil.2023.234131.

 ## APA reference format:

+de Alencar, L. F. (2025).
+Enhancing a Nheengatu Morphosyntactic Analyzer for Word Formation and Non-standard Language.
+In *Anais do XVI Simpósio Brasileiro de Tecnologia da Informação e da Linguagem Humana*, (pp. 13-28).
+Porto Alegre: SBC. doi:10.5753/stil.2025.37810

 de Alencar, L. F. (2024).
 A Universal Dependencies Treebank for Nheengatu.
-In P. Gamallo, D. Claro, A. J. S. Teixeira, L. Real, M. García, H. G. Oliveira, & R. Amaro (Eds.), _Proceedings of the 16th International Conference on Computational Processing of Portuguese, PROPOR 2024, Santiago de Compostela, Galicia/Spain, 12-15 March, 2024_ (Vol. 2, pp. 37-54).
+In P. Gamallo, D. Claro, A. J. S. Teixeira, L. Real, M. García, H. G. Oliveira, & R. Amaro (Eds.), *Proceedings of the 16th International Conference on Computational Processing of Portuguese, PROPOR 2024, Santiago de Compostela, Galicia/Spain, 12-15 March, 2024* (Vol. 2, pp. 37-54).
 Association for Computational Linguistics. https://aclanthology.org/2024.propor-2.8

 de Alencar, L. F. (2024).
-Aspectos da construção de um corpus sintaticamente anotado do nheengatu no modelo Dependências Universais. _Texto Livre_, 17, e52653. https://doi.org/10.1590/1983-3652.2024.52653
+Aspectos da construção de um corpus sintaticamente anotado do nheengatu no modelo Dependências Universais. *Texto Livre*, 17, e52653. https://doi.org/10.1590/1983-3652.2024.52653

 de Alencar, L. F. (2023).
 Yauti: A Tool for Morphosyntactic Analysis of Nheengatu within the Universal Dependencies Framework.
-In _Anais do XIV Simpósio Brasileiro de Tecnologia da Informação e da Linguagem Humana_, (pp. 135-145).
+In *Anais do XIV Simpósio Brasileiro de Tecnologia da Informação e da Linguagem Humana*, (pp. 135-145).
 Porto Alegre: SBC. doi:10.5753/stil.2023.234131

 ## ABNT reference format:

+ALENCAR, Leonel Figueiredo de.
+Enhancing a Nheengatu Morphosyntactic Analyzer for Word Formation and Non-standard Language.
+In: SIMPÓSIO BRASILEIRO DE TECNOLOGIA DA INFORMAÇÃO E DA LINGUAGEM HUMANA (STIL), 16. , 2025, Fortaleza/CE. *Anais* [...].
+Porto Alegre: Sociedade Brasileira de Computação, 2025 . p.
+13-28.
+DOI: https://doi.org/10.5753/stil.2025.37810.

 ALENCAR, Leonel Figueiredo de.
 A Universal Dependencies Treebank for Nheengatu.
 In: GAMALLO, Pablo; CLARO, Daniela; TEIXEIRA, António J. S.; REAL, Livy; GARCÍA, Marcos; OLIVEIRA, Hugo Gonçalo; AMARO, Raquel (Eds.). *Proceedings of the 16th International Conference on Computational Processing of Portuguese, PROPOR 2024, Santiago de Compostela, Galicia/Spain, 12-15 March, 2024.* Stroudsburg, PA, USA: Association for Computational Linguistics, 2024. v.
 2, p.
 37-54.
 Available at: https://aclanthology.org/2024.propor-2.8.